-The accelerated BA/MA programs in general/theoretical psychology, forensic psychology, and industrial organizational psychology combine the undergraduate BA in Psychology and graduate (MA) degrees in these areas.
+The accelerated BA/MA programs in General/Theoretical Psychology and Industrial/Organizational Psychology combine the undergraduate BA in Psychology and graduate (MA) degrees in these areas.
 These programs allow students to complete a bachelor’s and a master’s degree in just five years.
 The savings in time and tuition are accomplished through a process of cross-crediting 15 undergraduate and graduate credits.
 Within the undergraduate portion of the program, it is possible to complete one of the specialized undergraduate tracks described above, without incurring additional undergraduate credits.
-The combined BA in Psychology (clinical social work track) and a Master’s in Social Work (in conjunction with New York University’s School of Social Work) also allows students to complete the typical BA/MA course sequence in five years, rather than the usual six years of full-time study.
+The 3+2 combined BA in Psychology and a Master’s in Social Work (in conjunction with FDU’s online Social Work program) also allows students to complete the typical BA/MSW course sequence in five years, rather than the usual six years of full-time study.

 Degree Plan